-As far as permaculture and journalling are concerned I’m relatively new to both.
+As far as permaculture and journaling are concerned, I’m relatively new to both.
 It’s hard for me to sit here and write about something I don’t yet fully understand, through a medium I’ve rarely (if ever) used.
-So bare with me if I start to ramble, but here is my account of how we installed an underground rain tank for water harvesting storage.
+So bear with me if I start to ramble, but here is my account of how we installed an underground water storage tank for rainwater collection.

 The Installation Process:

--In order to properly build this we first had to dig out all existing soil underneath where the patio was to be.
-We had to get to clay in order to have a proper foundation that would resist any heaving due to frost.
-We then proceeded to drill a hold in the concrete wall to where our standpipe overflow was going to come out.
+In order to properly build this we first had to dig out all existing soil underneath where the patio was to be.
+We had to get to clay in order to have a proper foundation that would resist any frost heave.
+We then proceeded to drill a hole in the concrete wall to where our standpipe overflow was going to come out.

--Next we installed the HDPE pipe, and port for the sump, we had drilled holes into the pipe before it was lowered in to maximize water infiltration.
-We chose to put in pipe rather than fill the entire subsurface of the patio with porous non-compactible aggregate as the water holding capacity would triple in the space the pipe was in.
+Next we installed the HDPE pipe and port for the sump.
+We had drilled holes into the pipe before it was lowered in to maximize water infiltration.
+We chose to put in pipe rather than fill the entire subsurface of the patio with porous non-compatible aggregate as the water holding capacity would triple in the space the pipe was in.
 We capped the ends of the pipe to serve as retainment against the load of the soil pressing in from the sides.

--Now we fill in all void spaces with a non-compactible rock.
-We chose a 14mm pea gravel as it was small enough to migrate it’s way in between the pipes but not large enough to get into them.
+Next we filled in all void spaces with a non-compactible rock.
+We chose a 14mm pea gravel as it was small enough to migrate its way in between the pipes but not large enough to get into them.
 As a side note it’s important that the aggregate being used be smooth round rocks.
-Jagged rocks will fail you in 2 ways in this application 1: they run the risk of puncturing the pond liner 2: jagged rocks can be compacted and will settle over time causing your patio to sink.
+Jagged rocks will fail you in two ways in this application: 1) they run the risk of puncturing the pond liner 2) jagged rocks can be compacted and will settle over time causing your patio to sink.

--Next we install the hexadrain system.
+Next we installed the hexadrain system.
 This will be the lowest surface point of the patio where the water will naturally drain to.
-It is then channelled down the trench and through a leaf catcher that empties into the actual holding “tank” of the patio.
+It is then channelled down the trench and through a leaf catcher that empties into the actual holding tank of the patio.

--Now we lay the paving stones (which we were able to salvage and re-use) and fill the cracks with envirobond which causes the patio surface to now be one impermeable surface.
-At this point any downspouts can be emptied onto the surface of this patio and the patio surface will direct that water into the trench drain system.
-The surface of the patio also acts as a rainwater harvesting surface now.
+Now we laid the paving stones (which we were able to salvage and re-use) and fill the cracks with envirobond, which causes the patio surface to now be one impermeable surface.
+(At this point any downspouts can be emptied onto the surface of this patio and the patio surface will direct that water into the trench drain system.
+The surface of the patio also acts as a rainwater harvesting surface now.)

--We added a cap to the sump barrel and finally we set the grade of the overflow on the stand pipe and direct it to the garden swale.
+We added a cap to the sump barrel and finally we set the grade of the overflow on the stand pipe and directed it to the garden swale.

--I’d also like to take a look into the permeable pavers out there but I’m nervous about the silt that would allowed to pass through.
+- I’d also like to take a look into the permeable pavers out there but I’m nervous about the silt that would be allowed to pass through.